 Hydroponics vs Soil – The Modern Gardening Showdown

-Maybe it’s the old hippy in us but the fact that hydroponics gardening uses water in a more efficient way just seems… right.
+Maybe it’s the old hippy in us, but the fact that hydroponics gardening uses water more efficiently seems… right.

-With traditional soil gardening, you water your plants but not all of the solution will make it to the plant.
-Some drips out the bottom of the container, some soaks deeper into the ground and some simply evaporates into the heavens.
+With traditional soil gardening, you water your plants, but not all the solutions will make it to the plant.
+Some drip out the bottom of the container, some soak more profoundly into the ground, and some evaporate into the heavens.

-In a hydroponics setup, nutrients are recycled through a process called a recirculating nutrient reservoir.
+In a hydroponics setup, nutrients are recycled through a recirculating nutrient reservoir.

-What this means in real terms is that your plant’s roots will only take what nutrients then need and the rest will go back into the reservoir to be cycled back through later.
+In real terms, this means that your plant’s roots will only take what nutrients they need, and the rest will go back into the reservoir to be cycled back through later.

-It’s estimated that a hydroponics system uses just 10% of the water that a normal soil systems does.
+It’s estimated that a hydroponics system uses just 10% of the water that a standard soil system does.

-Also, an this might just be us but there’s something relaxing about the sound of your air stones bubbling away that’s extremely relaxing.
+Also, this might just be us, but there’s something relaxing about the sound of your air stones bubbling away that’s highly relaxing.

 Traditional soil gardening requires an enormous amount of space.

-True, you can soil garden indoors using pots and window boxes but these limit the size of the plants you can grow.
+True, you can soil your garden indoors using pots and window boxes, but these limit the size of the plants you can grow.

 You also have the advantage of giving your system more exact levels of nutrients meaning plants can be grown closer together as there isn’t a battle for food.

-With a properly optimised system your biggest advantage is that your plants grow bigger and quicker.
+With a properly optimised system, your most significant advantage is that your plants grow bigger and quicker.

 For example, you can often take vegetables such as lettuce from seed to harvest in just over a month.
 This is almost twice as fast as regular soil gardening.

-With shorter grow times, you can make changes and see what impact it has on your plant growth in weeks rather than months.
+With shorter grow times, you can make changes and see their impact on your plant growth in weeks rather than months.